Link Search Menu Expand Document

 Inserting a Data

-Use the Insert operation and pass the target fields to insert.
+Use the Insert operation and pass the target fields.

 using (var connection = new SqlConnection(connectionString))